roman polanski quits as president of france's top film awards after feminist protests | read | i-D

 Roman Polanski has quit as president of France's 'Oscars', the Cesar Awards, after feminist group d'Osez le Feminisme announced their plans to protest the event and boycott both the awards and CanalPlus, the channel screening them.

 After Polanski's appointment was announced last week, d'Osez le Feminisme wrote in a press release: "We are nauseated.
-The appointment of Roman Polanski is an outrageous act to the many victims of rape and sexual assault" -- referring to his 1978 conviction for anally raping a 13 year old girl, to which he admitted and pleaded guilty, but fled the US -- to France, which has no extradition agreement with the US -- before he could be charged.
+The appointment of Roman Polanski is an outrageous act to the many victims of rape and sexual assault."
+This statement refers to his 1978 conviction for raping a 13 year old girl, to which he admitted and pleaded guilty, but fled the US to France — which has no extradition agreement with the US — before he could be charged.

-France's minister for women's rights Laurence Rossignol also spoke out about his appointment, THR report, saying it was "surprising and shocking" and that "The choice testifies, on behalf of those who decided to appoint him president of the Cesars, of an indifference to the facts.
-It's no big deal to the organisers that Roman Polanski is being prosecuted in the United States and has committed the rape of a 13-year-old child".
+France's minister for women's rights Laurence Rossignol also spoke out about his appointment, THR reports, saying it was "surprising and shocking" and that, "The choice testifies, on behalf of those who decided to appoint him president of the Cesars, of an indifference to the facts.
+It's no big deal to the organizers that Roman Polanski is being prosecuted in the United States and has committed the rape of a 13-year-old child."

-As president of the ceremony, Polanski would have opened the awards with a speech, on 24 February.
-THR report that the director was "deeply saddened" by the planned protests.
+As president of the ceremony, Polanski would have opened the awards with a speech, on February 24.
+THR reports that the director was "deeply saddened" by the planned protests.

 Text Charlotte Gush